 Confidentiality is fundamental to Beat’s services.
 However, there are some exceptional circumstances where we may pass on information, for example:

 To ensure the quality and consistency of our services, managers may listen in to calls and check emails from time to time.

-You don’t have to have a formal diagnosis to use our Helpline.
+You don’t need a formal diagnosis to use our Helpline

 Our eating disorder Helpline support workers are trained to:

 I rang the Helpline because I was struggling so much, but the lady I spoke to was so lovely and listened to me.
 Without the Helpline, I wouldn't have been able to make the step to tell services and get the help I needed.

 Beat is a member of Language Line and can provide access to an interpreter on the phone callers whose first language is not English.
 Support can also be requested in Welsh.